jbarciv/goto_turtlesim_server/README.md

 # ROS2 Course: a short introduction
-This GitHub repository is intended to serve as a gentle but `cut to the chase` introduction to ROS2.
+This GitHub repository is intended to serve as a gentle but straightforward introduction to ROS2.

 These notes and the documents provided come from the `ROS Course`:
 - Professors: